Percentage011/mathbox/README.md

 # Dependency
 Python3
 # Usage
-What you do is only doing these file.
+What you do is only running these files.
 Japnese introduction is contained.
 # Licence
 This repository is free to use.
 # Author